cometbft/cometbft/docs/architecture/adr-105-grpc-api.md

   - `GetLatestHeight` - Return a stream of latest block heights as new blocks are committed to the blockchain.
   - `GetByHeight` - Fetch the block associated with a particular height.
+  - `GetHeaderByHeight` - Fetch the header associated with the block at a particular height.
+  - `Search` - Search for blocks by way of block events.
 - `BlockResultsService` - Provides information about block execution results.
   - `GetByHeight` - Fetch the block results associated with a particular height.
+- `ConsensusService` - Provides information about consensus.
+  - `GetConsensusParams` - Fetch the consensus parameters for a particular height.
+- `NetworkService` - Provides information about the blockchain network.
+  - `GetGenesis` - Fetch paginated genesis data.
+  - `GetPeers` - Fetch information about the peers to which the node is connected.

 ### Service Versioning